fenago/python-networking-sysadmins/scripting/lab_guides/Lab_16.md

-Web scraping is the technique used to extract information[]{#id326681596 .indexterm} from websites.
+Web scraping is the technique used to extract information from websites.
 This technique is used to transform unstructured data into structured data.

 The use of web scraping is to extract the data from the websites.
 The